poynt/developer/_posts/2015-01-22-developer-faqs.md

 **What type of subscription models does Poynt support?
 How do I define those?**<br>
 Poynt supports monthly subscriptions plans.
 One-time free trial periods are mandatory in most cases.
 At this time you cannot define app subscription plans; however, as we get closer to the general rollout of the app marketplaces, the interface for defining these plans can be done in the application management section of the Poynt HQ developer portal.

+\* Please contact Poynt for enterprise pricing and pricing for semi-integrated solutions.

 ---